mustafasacli/simply/README.md

 # simply
-simply project repository. simply project is used for common db operations.
+Simply project repository. simply project is used for common db operations.

+For sample projects and using u can check out https://github.com/mustafasacli/Simply.TestApps repository.